 Have you been a little repressed or even depressed lately?
 If yes, grab your horns and party hats because it’s time for a very strange celebration.
 It’s National Mad Hatter Day on October 6 — and it’s okay to blow milk out of your nose.
 Celebrate with a day-long fest of silliness made especially for those who want to wear crazy top hats while walking backwards.
 Make Lewis Carroll proud.

-National Mad Hatter Day - History
+National Mad Hatter Day timeline

 Johnny Depp played the Hatter in two films